NamanAulakh/scientific-calculator/README.md

-A mobile app for doing scientific calculations, built with react-native, which was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).
+A mobile app for doing basic as well as scientific calculations, built with react-native, which was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).

+It covers most of the operations that can be performed in a `991MS calculator`.

-For now, this app can do following calculations:
+For now, this app can do following operations:
 * `none`: description.